xchem/fragalysis-backend/README.md

     docker-compose down

+>   When running locally (via `docker-compose`) Celery tasks are set to run
+    synchronously, like a function call rather than as asynchronous tasks.
+    This is controlled by the `CELERY_TASK_ALWAYS_EAGER` environment variable that you'll find in the `docker-compose.yml` file.

 ## Command-line access to the API
 With the backend running you should be able to access the REST API.
 From the command-line you can use [curl] or [httpie].
 Here, we use `http` to